Armament Research and Development Establishment: INSAS 5.56 mm small arms family

-ARDE 40 mm under barrel grenade launcher
+ARDE Under Barrel Grenade Launcher

-The single shot ARDE 40 mm under barrel grenade launcher was developed in collaboration with Ordnance Factory Tiruchirappalli for use with the INSAS and AK-47 rifles.
+The single shot ARDE Under Barrel Grenade Launcher was developed in collaboration with Ordnance Factory Tiruchirappalli for use with the INSAS and AK-47 rifles.
 Stand alone versions of the grenade launcher also exist.
 The UBGL has an in-built safety to prevent accidental firing and a 3-point attachment for rigidity.
 The trigger system is, located on the side of the barrel, allowing the soldier to fire both the rifle and grenade launcher without having to change his firing posture.
 The weapon uses a simple ladder sight mechanism and has tritium illuminated sights for night firing.
 The ammunition fired by the UBGL, is similar to the Milkor MGL used by the Indian Army, allowing for standardisation.

-ASMI machine pistol
+ASMI sub machine gun

-India's first indigenous machine pistol Asmi was jointly developed by the Indian Army and ARDE.
+India's first indigenous sub machine gun ASMI was jointly developed by the Indian Army and ARDE.

 Artillery and tank guns

 105 mm Indian Field Gun

-Designed by ARDE in 1972, the Indian Field Gun.It became the mainstay of the army's field artillery after being introduced.
+Designed by ARDE in 1972, the Indian Field Gun (IFG).
+It became the mainstay of the army's field artillery after being introduced.